Difference Between LLC and S Corp

 For federal income tax purposes, there is no such thing as being taxed as an LLC or Sub S. Both are treated by the IRS as pass-through entities which are business entities in which income is passed through to its owners and taxed at their personal tax rate.
 This method allows businesses to avoid double taxation and potentially reduce their overall taxes owed.
 However, a single-member LLC is taxed as a sole proprietor and will incur additional payroll tax, unlike Sub S. An LLC is not a corporation, it’s a partnership.
 Talk to an Accountant before you decide.

-Many small businesses are structured as limited liability companies (LLCs) or S corporations.
+So what is the difference between LLC and S Corp?
+Many small businesses are structured as limited liability companies (LLCs) not fully understanding the difference between LLC and S Corp For Tax Purposes.
 If you are just starting into business and looking at business types, you may find the difference between an LLC and an S corporation confusing.
 The two business types are similar, but they do have some essential differences.
 We will look at the structure of the two business types, how the businesses report tax liability, and how the owners of these businesses pay taxes.

 A business structure, in terms of the legal entity you choose for your business, significantly impacts some important issues in your business life.
 These issues include the liability exposure, and at what rate and manner you and your business are taxed.
 Your choice of corporate structure can also substantially affect issues such as financing and growing the business, the number of shareholders the business has, and the general manner in which the business is operated.
 You should be aware of some of the differences in business formation, especially when choosing between an LLC or S corporation for your business.

-Both LLCs and S corporations surged to the forefront around the time of the Small Business Job Protection Act of 1996, which contained several changes to basic corporate tax law, such as enabling S corporations to hold any percentage of stock in C corporations.
+The difference between LLC and S Corp For Tax Purposes surged to the forefront around the time of the Small Business Job Protection Act of 1996, which contained several changes to basic corporate tax law, such as enabling S corporations to hold any percentage of stock in C corporations.
 C corporations, however, are not allowed to own stock in S corporations.